 This has to be a classic together with granite, and fine wood is always welcome in most homes.
 Wooden countertops are the most accessible out of the bunch, and they serve the purpose of being countertops pretty well.

-There are also many options of what type of wood to go for and what shape and size to choose from.
-You'll never run out of options with wood, and every style out there looks incredible.
+There are also many options for what type of wood to go for and what shape and size to choose from.
+You’ll never run out of options with wood, and every style out there looks incredible.

-Can you imagine your laundry room with the countertop?
-Whatever countertop you'll choose and how you'll orient it, you're going to have fun designing your laundry room, and it's going to look stellar with the aesthetics of your house.
+Can you imagine your laundry room with a countertop?
+Whatever countertop you’ll choose and how you’ll orient it, you’re going to have fun designing your laundry room, and it’s going to look stellar with the aesthetics of your house.

 Just remember these tips, and you’ll soon do laundry with style.